7 best payment systems for small business transactions in 2025

 Cost: 1.4%–1.75% + AU $0.30 per transaction3

-Shopify is a payment system that lets businesses accept different types of payments, like credit cards and digital wallets.
+Shopify is a payment system that lets businesses accept various payment methods, such as credit cards and digital wallets.
 Businesses that use the Shopify platform automatically get Shopify Payments.
-This seamless integration creates a streamlined checkout process, which can lead to a better customer experience.
+This seamless integration streamlines the checkout process, leading to a better customer experience.
 By using Shopify Payments, it’s easy to manage your sales, payments, and payouts all within one simple dashboard.

 Like most payment systems, Shopify offers peace of mind with PCI-compliant servers, encrypted data, and secure checkouts for all payment transactions.
 Businesses will enjoy the convenience of accepting multiple payment methods, although the coverage may not be as wide as other providers.